Daniel-Nikpayuk/FNFTA/data entry/README.md

 https://onedrive.live.com/redir?resid=46D8BFF0C86B7646!210&authkey=!ABr\_wspxR0Enf6s&ithint=file%2czip

-With the structuring figured out as a guide, and as an extension of the do-as-little-work-as-possible principle, I wrote a small script to filter out the lines of raw text that would be of interest:
+With the structuring figured out as a guide, and as an extension of the do-as-little-work-as-possible principle, I wrote a small script to sift out the lines of raw text that would be of interest:

 + factorize

 As such a task requires intricate filters, my script (and filters) were quite simple and limited still leaving some additional manual labour on my part, but: Anything to save from just that much more repetitive labour is still quite beneficial.
-The filtered lines were appended in the file:
+The sifted lines were appended in the file:

 + filtered\_lines.txt